Wayne Arthurson

-Wayne Arthurson is a Canadian writer from Alberta.
-He is the author of several novels and several books related to First Nations peoples.
-His parents are of Cree and French Canadian descent.
+Wayne Arthurson is a Canadian writer and literary agent born in the province of Quebec and living in Edmonton, Alberta.
+He is the author of several novels and several books related to First Nations peoples, His parents are of Cree and French Canadian descent.
 He grew up on an army base.

+Career

+Since the age of twenty-four, he has lived from his writing, whether as a journalist, freelance writer or novelist.
+He has published over two hundred articles in magazines and newspapers.
+He developed his skills during his time working as a security guard, as told to CBC Radio, He echos the pitfalls of what is labelled as Native American mystery novels: thrillers written by non-Indegenous perpetrating stereotypes such as the stoic warrior, the corrupted Chief, or the wise elder, thus creating a false sense of authenticity.

 Arthurson's first novel, Final Season, published in 2002, is set in a First Nations community that faces profound environmental change, due to a new hydroelectric project.

-Arthurson has two mystery series with the recurring hero Leo Desroches, a metis journalist, who has had his own run-ins with the law.
-Fall from Grace was published in 2011, A Killing Winter was published in 2012, and Blood Red Summer was published in 2015.

-His second series starts with Dishonour in Camp 133 is set in a POW camp for captured Germans, in Alberta.

-The hero of Arthurson's sixth novel, The Red Chesterfield, published in 2019, is "M", a by-law enforcement officer.
+Arthurson has two mystery series.
+One with the recurring hero Leo Desroches, a metis journalist, who has had his own run-ins with the law: Fall from Grace published in 2011, A Killing Winter published in 2012, and Blood Red Summer published in 2016.
+They were followed by the second series featuring Sergeant Neumann: The Traitors of Camp 133 in 2016 and Dishonour in Camp 133 in 2019, set in a POW camp for captured Germans, in Alberta.
+The Red Chesterfield, published in 2019, features "M", a by-law enforcement officer, threading not so carefully amidst family members "J" and "K".

+He is translated in French by Alire and Héliotrope.

+In October 2021, he joined The Rights Factory as a literary agent.

+Awards and honors

+Arthurson won the Alberta Readers' Choice Award in 2012 with his first novel Fall From Grace.
+He won the Crime Writers of Canada Awards of Excellence in May 2020 (formerly the Arthur Ellis Award) for best crime novella with The Red Chesterfield.
+He was also shortlisted twice for the High Plains Book Awards in the Best Indigenous Writer category.